 First, let’s review how hearing works.
 When your outer ear collects sound waves, the vibrations funnel into the ear canal, through the eardrum, and into the middle ear, where they vibrate tiny bones called ossicles.
 The vibrations then reach the innermost part of the ear, an organ called the cochlea.
 Here, the vibrations stimulate fluid and tiny hair cells, which translate the vibrations into electrical impulses.
 The brain detects these impulses via the auditory nerve and interprets them.

-If any of these components fails to complete its job properly, you will experience auditory issues.
+If any of these components fail to complete its job properly, you will experience auditory issues.
 Common complications include damaged hair cells, perforated or ruptured eardrums, ear infections, and otosclerosis.

 The Link Between Oral Health and Hearing Loss